 Table Page 4.1 Dataset Description - We test CAFIN's efficacy over six datasets of various sizes from diverse domains.
-14 4.2 Results of CAFIN - (a) Link Prediction, II(CV) indicates a stable increase in fairness across datasets. (b) Node Classification, II indicates an increase in fairness, however, loss consistently then link prediction (as indicated by the higher CV).
-16 4.3 Results of Ablation studies for Link Prediction - (a) For CAFIN-N, the results are less consistent than the original. (b) For CAFIN-P, the results are less consistent than the original and, in some cases, much worse. (c) For CAFIN-AD, the approximations in pairwise node distances do not impact the II or CA by much, indicating the robustness 10 of CAFIN and reassuring the scope of scalability.
-17 4.4 Results of ablation studies for Node Classification - CAFIN-P and CAFIN-N show de- creases in performance when compared to CAFIN.
-Even for cases where high II is observed, either the CV is very high or the CA is high.
-Results with were run with AdaBoost classifier instead of LinearSVC 18 4.5 Results of t-test for Node Classification - CAFIN-P and CAFIN-N and CAFIN-P show a statistically significant change in distribution hence verifying the validity of our results s.
-20 5.1 Different types of dark patterns mapped to their individual {Finanical Loss (I1), Inva- sion of Privacy (I2), Cognitive Burden (I3)} and collective {Competition (C1), Price Transparency (C2), Trust in the Market (C3)} normative concerns.
-28
+4.2 Results of CAFIN - (a) Link Prediction, II(CV) indicates a stable increase in fairness across datasets. (b) Node Classification, II indicates an increase in fairness, however, less consistently than link prediction (as indicated by the higher CV) 4.3 Results of Ablation studies for Link Prediction - (a) For CAFIN-N, the results are less consistent than the original. (b) For CAFIN-P, the results are less consistent than the original and, in some cases, much worse. (c) For CAFIN-AD, the approximations in pairwise node distances do not impact the II or CA by much, indicating the robustness 4.4 of CAFIN and reassuring the scope of scalability 4.5 Results of t-test for Node Classification - CAFIN-P and CAFIN-N and CAFIN-P show a statistically significant change in distribution hence verifying the validity of our result 5.1 Different types of dark patterns mapped to their individual {Finanical Loss (I1), Invasion of Privacy (I2), Cognitive Burden (I3)} and collective {Competition (C1), Price Transparency (C2), Trust in the Market (C3)} normative concerns